Fatawu Safiu scores first career hat-trick as Trelleborgs stroll past Dalkurd FF | Goal.com

 Fatawu Safiu has recorded his first hat-trick for club and country after striking thrice in Trelleborgs’ 4-1 defeat of Dalkurd FF in Saturday’s Swedish second division encounter.

-The visitors came to the Vangavallen with the ambition of ending their five-game winless run, however, they were silenced by Kristian Haynes’ side.
+The visitors went to the Vangavallen with the ambition of ending their five-game winless run, however, they were silenced by Kristian Haynes’ side.

 Guinean forward Kerfala Cissoko reduced the deficit for the visitors after slotting past Fritiof Bjorken from the penalty mark in the 21st minute.